PhantomInsights/covid-19/README.md

 | 2020-04-13 |    23529 |         1509 | -3.08%   |
 | 2020-04-14 |    25832 |         2303 | 52.62%   |

-Feel free to try this with other country names, such as Italy, Spain or Iran.
+Feel free to try this example with other country names, such as Italy, Spain or Iran.

-## Days from 100 to 3200 Confirmed Cases
+## Days from 100 to 3,200 Confirmed Cases

-This one is quite interesting.
-We will know how many days it took to reach from 100 to 3,200 confirmed cases.
+This one is quite interesting, we will know how many days it took to reach from 100 to 3,200 confirmed cases.

 For this exercise we will use custom bins for the exponential growth (100-199, 200-399, and so on).

-We start by removing all rows lower than 100.
+We start by removing all rows lower than 100 confirmed cases.

 ```python
 df = df[df["confirmed"] >= 100]